Four Smart Moves That Will Cut Expenses For Your Small Business

 With that in mind, here are a few smart tactics for driving down costs for your business:

 As a small business owner, you already deal with your share of uncertainty.
-You don’t need a major tax bill to surprise you at the end of the year, thank you very much.
+You don’t need a major tax bill to surprise you at the end of the year.

 To ensure that you’re always financially prepared for a curveball from Uncle Sam, put a set amount of money away every month specifically for the purpose of paying taxes.
 If you’re prepared, you’ll also avoid the late fees that come with missing a payment deadline.